Before you start

 The bus continues on through the village of Llangynidr, following the Monmouthshire and Brecon canal until it reaches Talybont-on-Usk.
 The canal is a great place to spot wildlife.
 Keep your eye out for azure blue kingfishers and darting dragonflies, two of the canals most colourful inhabitants.

-Talybont is a pretty village where you can see the remains of lime kilns on the canal, or stop for some refreshment in one of a choice of waterside pubs.
+Talybont is a pretty village where you can see the remains of lime kilns on the canal.
+Stop at The White Hart Inn for refreshments or an overnight stay.
 Explorers can stroll the Henry Vaughan Walk, or take a longer walk along the canal.
 If you’re feeling energetic, you could even ditch the bus and cover the final stretch to Brecon on foot.

 canal with boats and houses.